 "Nothing boosted our conversion rate as much as Loox.
 The review format is simply the best.
 It prioritizes photos and videos, which is what people want to see.”

-But how do you get them?
-And more importantly - how do you optimize your review emails to get higher responses?
+But how do you collect so many visual reviews?
+And more specifically, how do you optimize your review emails to get higher responses?

-In this post, we go over the top strategies of how to write a winning customer review email.
+In this post, we'll lay out the top strategies for writing a winning customer review email.

-And yes, you’ll get a free customer review email template.
+And you’ll even get a free customer review email template.

-Now, let’s improve your response and review rates!
+Now, let’s go improve your response and review rates!

 Customer Reviews Are Your Secret Weapon